Execution Without Engagement Is Impossible

 The ability to execute your vision and strategy heavily depends on:

 - How effectively your strategic narrative (corporate story) is formed; and

 - How well the senior leadership / front line management evangelize and embed the new direction, initiative or way.

 A strategic narrative is a corporate story that an organization can understand, identify with and believe in.
 A strategic narrative story is fundamentally about articulating corporate vision and strategy in a very understandable, meaningful and attractive way in order to gain buy-in, adoption and active participation from the wider workforce.

-In order to effectively execute, corporate story needs to thrive across the whole organization from the board room right down to the front-line.
+In order to effectively execute, the corporate story needs to thrive across the whole organization from the boardroom right down to the front-line.
 This only happens when leadership at all levels of seniority actively engage their people in a transformational way – through role modelling, coaching, motivating and providing fresh thinking and ideas – all completely aligned with the business priorities.

 Developing Sustainable Leadership Capability

 In order to meaningfully bring corporate vision and strategy to life – connecting strategy to daily operations in a meaningful, successful and sustainable way – senior leaders and front-line managers need to develop and hone their leadership and engagement skills.
 We categorize these skills in two capability areas: